The Reptilian Microbiome

 Could probiotics be a future supplement in reptile care?

-Current research indicates the reptilian microbiome is very dependent on the environment.
-Further studies will allow us to gain better insight into the microbiome of wild and captive species which could be especially important in conservation efforts.
+Current research indicates the reptilian microbiome is very dependent on the host's environment.
+Further studies will allow us to gain better insight into the microbiome of wild and captive species which could be integral to conservation efforts.
 Future studies could also lead to advances in reptilian health and supplementation.

 - Kohl, Kevin D., et al. “Gut Microbial Ecology of Lizards: Insights into Diversity in the Wild, Effects of Captivity, Variation across Gut Regions and Transmission.”
 Molecular Ecology, vol. 26, no. 4, 2016, pp. 1175–89.
 Crossref, doi:10.1111/mec.13921.